fungyip/fungyip.github.io/index.md

  Confucius wishes he has more time to learn iChing and dedicated himself to it.
  For me same same - Data & iChing will be my **lifetime project** to blend two 2gether.

+### Disclaimer
+The is my personal project done in my spare time.
+The views and opinions expressed here are mine alone and do not represent the views of my previous or current employers.

 <!-- ### Digital Analytics

 Digital Analytics has gained popularity as O2O took off.
 When I was in newspaper industry which needs to keep track of users online behavior and consumption.
 I 'kaizen' to learn how to track an app usage, attempting to understand the whole online ecosystem.
 Google Analytics is the main tool I use for digital  for tracking analyses